maglianim/angular-typed-forms/src/docs/article.md

 >![Form set invalid value](./images/08000-typed-form-set-invalid-property.png)

-In this way we can prevent possible runtime errors saving a lot of headaches.
+In this way we can prevent possible runtime errors, saving a lot of headaches.

+**NOTE:** It is worth pointing out that is still possible to declare a form with a _FormBuilder_ .....